A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 You can generate the chart by ordering a data set to find the median, upper and lower quartiles, and upper and lower extremes.

-To calculate values, such as mean, follow the steps below:
+To calculate values, such as the mean, follow the steps below:

-The formulas for identifying outliers in a box plot are based on the interquartile range (IQR).
+The formulas for identifying outliers are based on the interquartile range (IQR).
 The IQR is the range between the first quartile (Q1) and the third quartile (Q3).

 Excel is one of the go-to data visualization tools for businesses and professionals.

-However, this freemium spreadsheet tool does not natively support the Box Plot Outliers Diagram.
+However, this freemium spreadsheet tool does not natively support the Outliers Diagram.
 In other words, you’ll never find this visualization design in Excel.

 Well, you don’t have to do away with the spreadsheet app.

-You can turn Excel into a reliable data visualization tool loaded with ready-made and visually stunning Box and Whisker plot examples by installing third-party apps, such as ChartExpo.
+You can turn Excel into a reliable data visualization tool loaded with ready-made and visually stunning outlier plot examples by installing third-party apps, such as ChartExpo.

-How to read a Box Plot in Excel should never be a stressful task.
+How to read an Outlier in Excel should never be a stressful task.
 Keep reading to learn more.

 Why ChartExpo?